-At Kela's, visitors will find hand-crafted pieces individually by more than 150 American fine glass artists.
+At Kela's, you will find hand-crafted pieces by more than 150 American fine glass artists.
 As a purveyor of contemporary glass art, Kela's Glass Gallery seeks out and finds outstanding blown glass art perfect to add to any fine glass collection.

 Lovers of art will find a gorgeous collection of photography here by Steve Munch and Stephanie Hogue.
 The gallery is filled with large, colorful, breathtaking images.
-Visitors will find many coastal and wildlife photos with an emphasis on dolphins, seabirds, and seals.
+You will have your pick of many coastal and wildlife photos with an emphasis on dolphins, seabirds, and seals.
 Munch and Hogue have been creating beautiful images and photographing many events for more than 20 years.
 In 2010, they began displaying their work in the Latitudes Fine Art Gallery.

 The small island doesn't displease when it comes to entertainment after dark.
 Several bars have music at all hours.
 Here are five noteworthy choices:

-At Lava's at the Sheraton Kauai, guests can enjoy spectacular sunset views on Poipu Beach while sipping a hand-crafted cocktail.
+At Lava's at the Sheraton Kauai, you can enjoy spectacular sunset views on Poipu Beach while sipping a hand-crafted cocktail.
 Lava's puts a Hawaiian-style twist on the traditional bar and grill.
-Signature cocktails include the mai tai, lava flow, frozen coco mojito, and the kama'aina mango rita.
+Signature cocktails include a unique take on the mai tai, lava flow, frozen coco mojito, and the kama'aina mango rita.

 Found inside the Sheraton, RumFire Poipu Beach is a contemporary bar and restaurant experience with amazing views of the resort's Ocean Courtyard, Poipu Beach, and the Pacific Ocean.
-Offering nearly 180-degree ocean views from all 240 seats, RumFire is Kauai's newest hot spot for locals and visitors alike.
+Offering nearly 180-degree ocean views from all 240 seats.
 Known for its exotic tropical cocktails, like mai tais, guava and coconut muddled drinks, mango mojitos, and lycheetinis, RumFire offers some of the most exciting cocktails on the island.

 Poipu's luxury nightspot offers sweeping views, delicious sushi, inventive cocktails, tropical drinks, aged whiskies, cognacs, ports, and live Island music nightly.
-The warm koa wood decor welcomes guests with hand-carved sugarcane and pineapple detail as they enjoy their favorite beverages.
+The warm koa wood decor welcomes you with hand-carved sugarcane and pineapple detail as you enjoy your favorite beverages.

 This comfortable place welcomes those wanting to enjoy a tropical drink and great entertainment.
 Every night, there's some sort of activity: karaoke performances, bands playing local tunes, or impromptu dancing.
 Fun-loving patrons and a casual ambiance guarantee its appeal.
 This is a great place if you’re looking to get a taste of local life.

 Some vacationers plan their trips during one of Kauai's many special events.
 Experience one-of-a-kind festivals, cultural performances, and musical events.
 These seven have much to offer: